EdenEver/r3f-multiplayer/README.md

 # todo

+* relative paths to components folder (server-components, client-components) in the vite config
 * make server-side hot reloading ignore client-components
 * make client-side hot reloading ignore server-components
 * fix vite build with dynamic paths (there is a plugin for this)